tollymain/crawl/crawl-ref/docs/crawl_manual.rst

   Felids gain extra lives as they increase in levels.
 Upon death, they will be resurrected in a safe place, losing an experience level in the process.

+Frogs
+  Frogs are an amphibious humanoid race, said to be distantly related to the Elves.
+Spawned in great numbers beneath the southern ice, their Mother-Father sends them forth to destroy and pillage the civilized lands.

+  Individually, Frogs are slow-moving and their attributes are poor.
+On the other hand, they have considerable flexibility in skill choice, and their grossly muscular legs (so poorly suited to normal movement) allow them to leap remarkable distances - an ability not to be underestimated.

 Octopodes
   These land-capable relatives of common octopuses can move about as fast as humans and yet retain the ability to swim underwater, although their dual